ucsb-cs56-w18/ucsb-cs56-w18.github.io/_exam/e01/typos.md

 ## Hints/Clarifications:

-For the `Factor.java` file: the pre- and post- conditions above `addNextFactor` apply *only* to the method `addNextFactor`, not to any other method or constructor.
+For the `Factors.java` file: the pre- and post- conditions above `addNextFactor` apply *only* to the method `addNextFactor`, not to any other method or constructor.